WendySanarwanto/loopback-news-topic/README.md

 * If your local machine has no MongoDb installed or running, start the mongodb container through running `npm run mongodb` command.
 To stop the mongodb container, you could run `npm run mongodb:stop` command to do this.
 Next time you want to run the MongoDB container, you could run `npm run mongodb:start` command, instead of running `npm run mongodb` command.

 * To Start the REST API backend application, run `npm run start` command.
+Then, the Application runs on port 3000 and the API Endpoints are accessible on `/api` path.
+Example: `GET` `News` API endpoint is accessible on this url: http://localhost:3000/api/News

 * The backend application has Swagger API Documentation page that can be accessed for testing/playing around with the running API.
 To access the swagger page, open your browser then browse to http://localhost:3000/explorer.